TAMID-at-Florida-Tech-Track/tech-track-application-prompts/application-questions/README.md

 You only need to complete one of these challenges.

 ## Rules
+* For the Junior and Senior Software Engineer Positions, you only have to complete 2 out of the 4 challenges.
 * You may complete the application in **any programming language.**
 * You may google whatever you would like (*yes, you really can do that in the real world!*).
 Just don't blatantly copy and paste an entire solution to a